alvyn279/discord-events/discord-events-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# discord-events CDK

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+AWS infrastructure for `discord-events`.

-## Useful commands
+## Usage

- * `yarn run build`   compile typescript to js
+ * `yarn run build`: compile typescript to js and synthesizes the CloudFormation template
- * `yarn run watch`   watch for changes and compile
- * `yarn run test`    perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `yarn run cdk deploy`: deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
+ * `yarn run cdk cdk diff`: compare deployed stack with current state

- * `cdk synth`       emits the synthesized CloudFormation template
+## Notes

+Every deploy will reinstantiate a new image of the application on the instance through ECS.